Skip to content

 Neutrality

-Final authority sits with a governed council — not any single vendor, the backer included.
+Final authority sits with a governed council — not any single vendor.

 Credibility